simonw/llm/docs/help.md

 Commands:
-  list*   Show recent logged prompts and their responses path    Output the path to the logs.db file status  Show current status of database logging
+  list*   Show recent logged prompts and their responses off     Turn off logging for all prompts on      Turn on logging for all prompts path    Output the path to the logs.db file status  Show current status of database logging
 ```